trustoverip/tswg-did-method-webs-specification/spec/diddocuments.md

   ]
 }
 ```
-TODO:  Propose a new role in KERI to map to the existing [DIDCommMessaging](https://www.w3.org/TR/did-spec-registries/#didcommmessaging) service type declared in DID Specification Registries.

-> In KERI, service endpoints are defined by 2 sets of signed data using Best Available Data - Read, Update, Nullify ([[ref: BADA-RUN]]) rules for data processing.
+* In KERI, service endpoints are defined by 2 sets of signed data using Best Available Data - Read, Update, Nullify ([[ref: BADA-RUN]]) rules for data processing.
 The protocol ensures that all data is signed in transport and at rest and versioned to ensure only the latest signed data is available.

 ### Transformation to `did:web` DID Document